Carbon neutrality/climate change action

 Risks and opportunities

-In response to risks and opportunities, we will work to strengthen the profitability and capital efficiency of existing businesses, create new businesses through investments in business structure reforms, transform our business portfolio, etc. Through these efforts, we aim to achieve an operating profit + equity in earnings of 270 billion yen by 2030.
+In response to risks and opportunities, we will work to strengthen profitability and capital efficiency in existing businesses, create new businesses through investments in business structure reforms, and transform our business portfolio, etc. Through these efforts, we aim to achieve an operating profit + equity in earnings of 270 billion yen by 2030.

 Classification Content Time axis Financial impact *1 Our response